Generating Hidden Markov Models from Process Models Through Nonnegative Tensor Factorization: Introduction

 \section{Introduction}

 Process modeling, which is also called process mining, has been developed to analyze complex business enterprises that involve many people, activities, and resources to guide information systems engineering.
-Process models typically obtain their structure from workflow logs that describe past events relating to the analysed enterprise process and specifications of how and which resources have been used~\cite{agrawal1998mining,van2007business}.
+Process models typically obtain their structure from workflow logs that describe past events relating to the enterprise process and specifications of how and which resources have been used~\cite{agrawal1998mining,van2007business}.

 When we monitor a specific process in real time, its activities and their temporal sequence are often not directly observable, and in this sense they remain hidden or latent.
-For instance, if we are monitoring an industrial process taking place at a remote/inaccessible location (e.g., building a industrial complex, such as, an oil/liquefied gas terminal), our observational data are usually scarce, showing for example, what equipment is in use at given times, which may only hint at what specific activity is underway.
-Even if we do not perform monitoring in real time, we often do not have access to the complete set of event logs, and can use only some observable data, which means that the process activities will remain latent or hidden.
-To be able to work with such data, process mining requires a specific statistical framework and computer simulations combined with data-driven graphical model of the sequence of process activities and the needed resources.
+For instance, if we are monitoring an industrial process taking place at a remote/inaccessible location (e.g., building a industrial complex, such as an oil/liquefied gas terminal), we often have access to only a set of observables or indicators that underlie the activity, not the activity itself.
+Additionally, observable data is often scarce, as with remote sensing and event logs.
+Domain expert specification of the sequence of activities and their mean durations is useful to augment scarce data which can be used in statistical analysis.